ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 - In the text file that opens, enter the name you want and remember it for later.
 - Save this file in `Archipelago/players`.
 You can now close the file.
 - Back in the Archipelago Launcher, click `Open host.yaml`.
 - In the text file that opens, search for `jakanddaxter_options`.
-If you do not see it, you will need it add it.
+  - You should see the block of YAML below.
+If you do not see it, you will need to add it.
-  - Change (or add) the `root_directory` entry and provide the path you noted earlier containing `gk.exe` and `goalc.exe`.
-  - **CHANGE ALL BACKSLASHES `\ ` TO FORWARD SLASHES `/ `.**
+  - If the default path does not contain `gk.exe` and `goalc.exe`, you will need to provide the path you noted earlier. **MAKE SURE YOU CHANGE ALL BACKSLASHES `\ ` TO FORWARD SLASHES `/ `.**
-   - The result should look like this.
-You can now save and close the file.

 ```
 jakanddaxter_options:
   # Path to folder containing the ArchipelaGOAL mod executables (gk.exe and goalc.exe).
+  # Ensure this path contains forward slashes (/) only.
-  root_directory: "C:/Users/<YourName>/AppData/Roaming/OpenGOAL-Mods/archipelagoal"
+  root_directory: "%appdata%/OpenGOAL-Mods/archipelagoal"
 ```

 - Back in the Launcher, from the left-most list, click `Generate`.
 A window will appear to generate your seed and close itself.